 2 hogs per year

 Because ground pork is breakfast fare at least once weekly in our home, I would like to have extra for that purpose.
-We rarely eat bacon for breakfast and prefer it in main dishes… like in fresh corn chowder.. about once a week.
-This amount of pork is approximately what our yields have been over the last couple years and we should still be able to squeak by with raising just two hogs to meet our needs.
+We rarely eat bacon for breakfast and prefer it in main dishes… like in Fresh Corn Chowder or Venison Meatballs over Fettucine (though we use beef these days.)
+Or I’ll use it as a garnish in Spinach Apple Bacon Salad or Wilted Lettuce.
+If we’re hankering for that good old “bacon and eggs” flavor I’ll whip up some Bacon (or Pancetta) Compound Butter to cook the eggs in.
+All the flavor, but uses very little bacon!
+This amount of pork is approximately what our yields have been over the last couple years and we should still be able to squeak by with raising just two hogs to meet our needs by choosing heritage-style bacon-type breeds that gain more weight than smaller heritage breeds.

-I’ve done very little research at this point, but it looks like New Zealand rabbits reach a fryer weight of 5 pounds around 8-10 weeks of age.
-If they dress out at 50%, then I’ll eventually need about one rabbit per week, assuming our rabbits are undersized and our inexperience produces waste at butchering time.
-This may mean I’ll need to get probably 2 does and a buck since they have an average litter size of 6, a gestation time of a month, and can be rebred quickly after birth- for this I’ll figure a month- which should give about 72 rabbits to butcher each year.
+I’ve done very little research at this point, but it looks like New Zealand rabbits reach a fryer weight of 5 pounds, around 8-10 weeks of age.
+If they dress out at 50%, I’ll need one rabbit per week, assuming our rabbits are undersized.
+Not to mention our inexperience will make waste at butchering time.
+This may mean I’ll need to get 2 does and a buck since they have a “minimum” litter size of 4, a gestation time of a month, and can be rebred quickly after birth.
+For this, I’ll figure a month.
+Which should give at least 48 rabbits to butcher each year.

 Commit thy way unto the LORD; trust also in him; and he shall bring it to pass.
 Psalm 37:5